 “That’s why I started Policy in Practice, and built a free benefits calculator to help people understand what support you can claim to get back on your feet.”

-There is also a free benefits calculator available from entitledto, giving a step-by-step guide through things like tax credits depending on people’s individual circumstances.
+The free benefits calculator available from Entitledto gives a step-by-step guide through things like tax credits depending on people’s individual circumstances.

-Entitledto says: “We believe that everyone living in the UK should be able to understand what their legitimate entitlements are and honestly claim that amount from government – social security is a key aspect of our society and a vital part of our modern communities.”
-Entitledto also offers help for people affected by the pandemic.
+Entitledto says: “We believe that everyone living in the UK should be able to understand what their legitimate entitlements are and honestly claim that amount from the government – social security is a key aspect of our society and a vital part of our modern communities.

 Get career tips and advice from our Jobs and Training series: